The McCauley, Gadd and Ford Families: Full Research

 John Jnr., a farmer, and Eliza Jane McCauley eventually had ten children, of whom the sixth was my grandfather, George Thomas McCauley who was born in Katikati on 19 September 1884; John Jnr. and Eliza Jane lived in Katikati until their deaths on 28 May 1910 (the same month that King Edward the Seventh died) and 25 March 1915 respectively.

 Apart from his farming activities, John Jnr. was involved in other work in the Bay of Plenty area.
 For example, in 1888, his tender to provide firewood to the Waihi Gold Mining Company at 3s 4p a ton was accepted and he and a colleague also won a tender to maintain a section of the Tauranga to Rotorua road at a price of £17 10s.
 However, ten years later, in 1898, his tenders for Te Aroha track repairs and for metalling a section of the Athenree to Waihi road were not accepted.
 Life for John Jnr. and his family did not always proceed smoothly in other respects.
-Catastrophic house fires occurred frequently in the Katikati settlement, generally caused by candles and chimneys catching alight, and the Bay of Plenty Times reported that houses occupied by John Snr. and/or John Jnr. were destroyed by fire in 1879, 1881 and 1895.
+Catastrophic house fires occurred frequently in the Katikati settlement, generally caused by candles or by chimneys catching alight, and the Bay of Plenty Times reported that houses occupied by John Snr. and/or John Jnr. were destroyed by fire in 1879, 1881 and 1895.
 In the fire of 1879, a young girl of 8 (possibly Jane McCauley, John Jnr's daughter) heroically led her brothers and sisters and a large sow to safety.
 The cause of the 1895 fire was suspected to be arson although this was never proven.
 In this fire, the title deeds to John Jnr.'s land and a document pertaining to a life insurance policy were destroyed and replacements had to be sought.

 John Jnr.
 McCauley's Death Certificate

 John Jnr. died as the result of an accident in Athenree Gorge, north of Katikati, when the horse and cart he was driving in the early evening left the road, at a point where a land-slip had occurred, and fell into the Waihi river.
-Although the accident was seen by another traveller, rescue was not possible in the falling darkness and John Jnr’s body was later recovered from the river.
+Although the accident was seen by another traveller, rescue was not possible in the falling darkness and John Jnr.’s body was later recovered from the river.
 At the subsequent inquest, the coroner added the following rider to his verdict of accidental death:

 “It appears to us to be scandalous that some provision was not made to protect the public, by erecting railings in the most dangerous places.
 If such had been done, we are of the opinion that the accident would never have happened.
 Too much stress could not be laid upon the negligence of the Tauranga County Council, seeing how long a time had elapsed since the flood last March which caused the damage”.

-Eliza Jane McCauley's Remembrance Card
+Eliza Jane McCauley's Memorial Card

-No photographs of John Jnr. or Eliza Jane McCauley exist.
-In this connection, a letter written in 1967 by my mother, formerly Hazel Emily McCauley, to her cousin Freda Butcher is interesting.
-This relates to a story of Gordon Simpson, who " having gone into an auctioneers in New Plymouth, merely to brouse around, spied Eliza Jane McCauley encased in one of those large oaken frames (I can imagine that severe Irish face emphasised by the severely dragged back hair, the hard cold eyes, would positively glower down upon him, she wrote).
-Gordon saw the portrait that he knew so well, for hasn't it glowered down on me from above and of several other McCauleys too.
-Very indignantly he swept up to the auctioneer and said "that's my grandmother hanging there-- I want to buy it" and he did".
 The present whereabouts of this photograph is unknown.
 Eliza Jane McCauley was reputably a strong and rather formidable woman who, following the birth of one of her younger children, apparently did the washing on the same day as the birth, milked the cow and then prepared dinner for her husband before his return from work to see his new offspring.
 As a member of the congregation of St. Peter's Anglican church in Katikati, she was one of the thirty-four local inhabitants who contributed (in her case 2s 6p) to the Memorial Window placed at the east end of the church in 1902 in memory of General T. H. Stoddart.
 Eliza Jane brought with her from Ireland a hand-made gold chain that was subsequently divided into three sections that were given to three of her daughters.
 In accordance with Eliza Jane's wishes, these have since been passed on to the eldest daughters of their families.
-Eliza Jane died of heart failure five years after her husband, John Jnr., having apparently never fully recovered from the shock of his tragic death.
+Eliza Jane died of heart failure five years after her husband, John Jnr., apparently having never fully recovered from the shock of his tragic death.

 Two interesting articles from the Bay of Plenty Times, covering a family marriage and the death of John Jnr.
 McCauley, are reproduced in Appendices 1 and 2 at the end of this document.

-The Ford and Gadd Families
+The Gadd and Ford Families

 Emily Ann Gadd's Birth Certificate